1. Home

 Many pharmacy schools will require taking the first and second levels of the general chemistry series.
 General biology is similar because you will likely take two semesters of the entry-level series and the lab portion.
 Depending on the pharmacy school, physics is generally only required for one semester, although some schools may want to see two semesters.
 Human physiology or human anatomy (depending on the school) is a general science course that pharmacy schools may require so that students understand the human body before learning how medications may affect the body.
 These general science courses may be like classes you completed in high school and are a refresher/intro to more advanced concepts not taught in high school.

 Advanced science courses could encompass organic chemistry, microbiology, biochemistry, and pharmaceutical science.
 Organic chemistry and its lab portions are generally taken for two semesters.
 Organic chemistry, for those who may not know, is a branch of chemistry that focuses on organic compounds' structures, properties, and reactions.
 This will be a newer concept to students and thus can be a complicated subject to master, preparing you to understand the structures of drug molecules in pharmacy school.
-Microbiology, as the name suggests, focuses on microorganisms studied under a microscope, a more specific branch of biology.
+As the name suggests, microbiology focuses on microorganisms studied under a microscope, a more specific branch of biology.
 Many schools want students to take at least a semester of this course.

 Biochemistry studies the different chemical processes that occur within living organisms.
 Many schools offer this as a specific course for certain health professions, such as pharmacy or nursing.
 A course in pharmaceutical science may be found in an undergraduate curriculum focused on a pre-pharmacy degree (similar to pre-medicine or pre-law).
 It provides a broad-stroke overview of the discipline.
 Other pre-pharmacy coursework may include the history of pharmacy, pharmacy law, or pharmacy practice.
-Depending on your university, you may take the specific one, or the general course offered to all students.
+Depending on your university, you may take the specific one or the general course offered to all students.
 PharmD programs generally expect students to take one semester of this.

 Other Coursework